Overview

 Usage

-Basic LTI tools can be made available within a course via either the Course tools page or as a comtent item added to a content page.
+Basic LTI tools can be made available within a course via either the Course tools page, as a content item added to a content page, or as a hyperlink added via the text box editor.
 Each of these options can be made available to a course via the Tool Availability page accessed from the Customisation area of the Control Panel.

 Course tools